mindsdb/mindsdb/README.md

 ### Installation

 * **Desktop**: You can use MindsDB on your own computer in under a minute, if you already have a python environment setup, just run the following command:

 ```bash
  pip install mindsdb --user
 ```

-*Note: depending on your environment, you might have to use `pip3` instead of `pip` in the above command.*
+>Note: Python 64 bit version is required.
+Depending on your environment, you might have to use `pip3` instead of `pip` in the above command.*

   If for some reason this fail, don't worry, simply follow the [complete installation instructions](https://mindsdb.github.io/mindsdb/docs/installing-mindsdb) which will lead you through a more thorough procedure which should fix most issues.